tamos/nice_things/README.md

 ### 7. Enjoy your nice things:

 Copy the address (something like `http://127.0.0.1:8000/` from the command in step 6) into your web browser and try some search queries.
-Note that it is important Here are some example t
+When you search for results in Los Angeles or Miami, you will get the base results (address, name, location on a map) but none of our supplemental data.
+At present, supplemental data is only provided for Chicago.

+#### Queries to Try:

+Where: "Hyde Park"
+Search Term ("Don't make us guess.."): "burgers"

+Where: "Pilsen"
+Search Term: "bar"
+Sort by: Yelp Rating
+What kind: Drink

 # Code Attribution

 Due to the design of the project, all areas of code were worked on by all members.
 See lists of "Authors" in respective Python code files for all contributors.
+Primary authorship is enumerated below.
 We use the following authorship scheme:

 "DIRECT COPY"  ~ Generated by installed package (Django or other) and few edits made

-"MODIFIED"     ~ Generated by installed package (Django or other) and meaningful edits made   OR
-heavily utilized template(s) provided by tutorial sessions (TA- or Django-generated)
+"MODIFIED"     ~ Generated by installed package (Django or other) and meaningful edits made   OR   heavily utilized template(s) provided by tutorial sessions (TA- or Django-generated)

 "ORIGINAL"     ~ Original code or heavily modified given structure